profSeeger/dataSiteDemo/README.md

 # dataSiteDemo
-Purpose of this GitHub Site is to demonstrate a process for rapid shairng of project data and analysis without requiring a Webserver.
+This GitHub Site demonstrate a process for rapid sharing of project data and analysis without requiring a Webserver to host the information.

+This project started with three GPX fiels that were created from data recorded during three Turkey Trot Runs in Lincoln, Nebraska in 2016 - 2018.